9 Things to Consider when Designing an eCommerce Website

-Your customers are not going to spend precious minutes reading your long winding product descriptions – a hard fact but true!
+Your customers will not spend precious minutes reading your long winding product descriptions – a hard fact but true!

 You might’ve spent hours writing the perfect copy, yet your customers aren’t going to read every word.
 They’ll search and scan the text to understand the gist.

 It would help if you tried breaking the content into easy-to-scan categories.
-Make use of simple words – you don’t want your visitors running for their thesaurus just to read your content!
+Use simple words – you don’t want your visitors running for their thesaurus just to read your content!

-Use bullet points, tables, images, and bold call-to-action buttons to draw their attention towards important information.
+Use bullet points, tables, images, and bold call-to-action buttons to draw their attention toward important information.

 However tempting, refrain from turning your Homepage into a product listing catalogue.
 You want to get your customers buying your products off the shelves, but don’t get them into a buying frenzy the minute they click in.

 Have an eye-catching title – short, memorable and descriptive.
-Add a noticeable non-generic CTA – use colours to bring in the sense of urgency.
+Add a noticeable non-generic CTA – use colours to create a sense of urgency.

 Your website visitors shouldn’t require a map to move around.
 If your customers have to click on ten different categories to find the product they are looking for, you can be sure that their next click will be on your competitor’s website.